I’ve got brand envy.

 You know the answer.

-As a CPA I’m not trained in recognizing brands.
+As a CPA I’m not professionally trained in recognizing brands.

 A left-brained math person isn’t supposed to be easily swayed by such ephemeral ideas like marketing and branding.
 I don’t usually recognize when I identify with brands.
 Sure, I wear clothes, drive cars and make decisions according to what I like, but those are just what I like, right?